TracerBench/tracerbench/packages/cli/README.md

   RESULTSFILE  Results JSON file

 OPTIONS
-  --fidelity=fidelity                        (required) [default: low] Directly correlates to the number of samples per
+  --fidelity=fidelity                (required) [default: low] Directly correlates to the number of samples per trace.
-                                             trace.
                                      High is the longest trace time.

-  --regressionThreshold=regressionThreshold  [default: 0ms] Regression threshold in negative milliseconds. eg -100ms

   --tbResultsFolder=tbResultsFolder  (required) [default: ./tracerbench-results] The output folder path for all
                                      tracerbench results
 ```

 ## `tracerbench create-archive`